-- Immediately after the chair states the motion she/he should ask, "Is there any discussion?" or "Are you ready for the question?" - The person making the motion has the right to speak first and should be allowed to do so.
-The maker of the motion is not required to speak. - A member shall not speak more than once upon a subject until all who wish to speak have had an opportunity to do so.
-If a member chooses to speak a second time, they effectively cut off the debate. - A member shall not interrupt another except to raise a point of order. - If a member be called to order, the member shall, at the request of the chairperson shall name the member and submit the member's conduct to the judgment of the meeting.
-In such case, the member whose conduct is in question shall explain the member's conduct and then withdraw, and the meeting will determine what course to pursue in the matter. - Members should address the chair, speak in a courteous tone, avoid personalities, and under no circumstances attack or question the motives of another person.
-The question, not the person, is the subject of debate. - The presiding officer cannot close debate as long as any member wishes to discuss the question. - According to Bourinot's Rules, there must be either an indefinite or specific date and time for tabling a motion
+- Immediately after the chair states the motion, they should ask, "Is there any discussion?" or "Are you ready for the question?" - The person making the motion has the right to speak first and should be allowed to do so, however they are not required to speak. - A member shall not speak more than once upon a subject until all who wish to speak have had an opportunity to do so.
+If a member chooses to speak a second time, they effectively cut off the debate. - A member shall not interrupt another except to raise a point of order. - If a member is called to order at the request of the chairperson, that member shall be named, and their conduct submitted to the judgment of the meeting.
+In such case, the member whose conduct is in question shall explain their conduct and then withdraw, and the meeting will determine what course to pursue in the matter. - Members should address the chair, speak in a courteous tone, and under no circumstances attack or question the motives of another person.
+The question, not the person, is the subject of debate. - The presiding officer cannot close debate as long as any member wishes to discuss the question. - According to Bourinot's Rules, there must be either an indefinite or specific date and time for tabling a motion.